-The featured attraction at Skyplex, a ride, dining, and retail district under construction in Orlando, will be the Skyscraper roller coaster.
-At 570 feet, it will be the tallest roller coaster in the world when it opens in 2019 according to the project's developers.
-But Skyplex will include other crazy-tall rides as well as other things to do, to eat, and to buy.
+The featured attraction at Skyplex was supposed to have been the Skyscraper roller coaster.
+It would have been the tallest roller coaster in the world according to the project's developers.
+But Skyplex would have included other crazy-tall rides as well as other things to do, to eat, and to buy.

-To be located on the city's main tourist corridor, Skyplex will be one of the key players among the many cool things to do along Orlando's International Drive.
-Let's run down the features you can expect at the new center.
+Skyplex would have been located on the city's main tourist corridor and would have been one of the key players among the many cool things to do along Orlando's International Drive.
+Let's run down the features that were announced.

 SkyFall Drop Ride

-In addition to the coaster, daredevils would be able to race down the side of the Skyscraper tower by boarding the SkyFall drop ride.
-At an announced height of 450 feet, it would be the tallest thrill ride of its kind in the world.
+In addition to the coaster, daredevils would have been able to race down the side of the Skyscraper tower by boarding the SkyFall drop ride.
+At an announced height of 450 feet, it would have been the tallest thrill ride of its kind in the world.

 Drop rides are simple in concept: Passengers slowly ascend a tower, stew for a few nerve-wracking moments at the top, and then free fall down at a breathtaking speed until magnetic brakes kick in.
 Pictured is Zumanjaro: Drop of Doom at Six Flags Great Adventure, the current record-holder for drop rides.

-Details from the Skyplex folks are a bit sketchy on this (and other planned features for the complex), but they are calling this a "600-foot zipline attraction."
+Details from the Skyplex folks were a bit sketchy on this (and other planned features for the complex), but they were calling this a "600-foot zipline attraction."
 Ziplines generally send passengers racing more or less horizontally in the air.
-I'd imagine that SkyFall would be more like a "controlled free fall" such as the SkyJump at the Stratosphere Tower in Las Vegas.
+We'd imagine that SkyFall would have been more like a "controlled free fall" such as the SkyJump at the Stratosphere Tower in Las Vegas.

-If I am correct, passengers would get into a body harness at the 600-foot level of the Skyscraper tower and jump off.
-Cables would control the speed of descent.
-Obviously not for the faint of heart (even more than the SkyFall drop ride and the Skyscraper coaster in my estimation), SkyFly would be one heck of a rush.
-The 870-foot Las Vegas SkyJump would be taller than its Orlando counterpart.
-But SkyFly would be the tallest ride in Florida.
+If our assumptions are correct, passengers would have donned a body harness at the 600-foot level of the Skyscraper tower and jumped off.
+Cables would have controlled the speed of descent.
+Obviously not for the faint of heart (even more than the SkyFall drop ride and the Skyscraper coaster in our estimation), SkyFly would have been one heck of a rush.
+The 870-foot Las Vegas SkyJump would have been taller than its Orlando counterpart.
+But SkyFly would have been the tallest ride in Florida.

 The Top of the Tower

-Complete wimps could avoid the thrill rides altogether, but still get striking views by taking glass elevators to the observation deck atop the tower.
-Details have not been revealed, but it's likely that the deck would include dining and retail options as well as a bar.
+Complete wimps could have avoided the thrill rides altogether, but still could have enjoyed striking views by taking glass elevators to the observation deck atop the tower.
+Details were not revealed, but it's likely that the deck would have included dining and retail options as well as a bar.

-At ground level, plans call for SkyPlaza, an open-air mall that would include dining, shopping, and entertainment options.
-The plaza would include a 10,000-square-foot Perkins Restaurant and Bakery -- the world's largest.
-SkyPlaza would be connected to the Skyscraper tower via a pedestrian bridge.
+At ground level, plans called for SkyPlaza, an open-air mall that would have included dining, shopping, and entertainment options.
+A planned 10,000-square-foot Perkins Restaurant and Bakery—the world's largest—was announced.
+SkyPlaza would have been connected to the Skyscraper tower via a pedestrian bridge.